cal-data-eng/notes/2-relational_algebra/primitives.md

 | Union | Add # of occurrences | Faster than sets |
 | Difference | Subtract # of occurrences | Roughly as fast
 | Renaming | - | - | Unchanged |

+## Helpful Resource: Visualizing Relational Algebra

+Understanding relational algebra and SQL becomes much easier when you can visualize how each operator transforms its input relations.
+Here’s a [helpful resource](https://dbis-uibk.github.io/relax/landing).